 Activities of Daily Living:

-Camp Awakening campers are reasonably independent with their activities of daily living (eating, dressing, and toileting).
+Campers are reasonably independent with their activities of daily living (eating, dressing, and toileting) and must be able to direct their own care.

 Camp staff are trained to offer support with personal care routines as caregivers.
-Staff do not have a PSW designation or provide full attendant care services, but definitely provide help & support with meal times, dressing, and bathroom routines.
+Staff do not have a PSW designation or provide full attendant care services, but definitely provide help & support with meal times, dressing, bathroom routines and adapting camp activities for meaningful participation.

 Approximately 75% of campers use an assistive device and they bring their equipment to camp from home.

-However, Camp Awakening provides a Terra-Trek all-terrain wheelchair for each summer camp program.
+However, Camp Awakening provides an all-terrain wheelchair for each summer camp program.
 It is used by multiple campers in a single day to travel between activity areas, as needed.

 The Camp Awakening cabins are located in the heart of each host camp – and across from the dining halls!